MisterPeModder/ft_json/README.md

 #### The other functions:
 The [`<json.h>` header](https://github.com/MisterPeModder44/ft_json/blob/master/includes/json.h) contains all the function you might want to use and documentation about them.

-## The test program:

-The test programs parses a JSON object and then serialize it.

-This program takes two arguments, the first one is either _string_ or _file_:
-* if set to _string_ the second argument must be JSON code.
-* if set to _file_ the second argument must be a filename.

 ## LICENSE:
 The ft_json library is is licensed under the *GNU General Public License v3.0*